 19. Eye Tattoo on the Arm

-The arm is a fantastic location for a tattoo for many reasons; it is large enough to allow for detail, it is not considered high on the pain scale because of the thickness of skin and muscle, and it is super easy to show off or hide with clothes.
+An arm tattoo is great for many reasons.
+It is large enough to allow for detail and is not considered high on the tattoo pain chart because of the thickness of the skin and muscle.
+It is also super easy to show off or hide with clothes.
 We don’t need to convince you why this is one of the most popular spots for body art because you can see that for yourself.
-Since we are speaking about sight, though, you should keep in mind how well an eye tattoo would work in this location, as it’s bound to turn heads!
+Since we are speaking about sight, you should remember how well an eye tattoo would work in this location, as it’s bound to turn heads!

 20. Eye Tattoo on the Hand

-Do you want a tattoo that you can look at every day while at the same time make a statement?
+Do you want a tattoo you can look at daily while making a statement?
 Well, if so, there is no better spot than the hand.
-The visibility makes this placement appealing for those who is not afraid to show off his body art.
-That said, you need to consider your lifestyle before getting tattooed, and this is a spot that is not going to work for those who have corporate jobs.
-Another downside is the pain factor, and ink on the hand is considered to be among the most painful due to the nerve endings, bone, and thin skin.
+The visibility makes this placement appealing to those not afraid to show off their body art.
+That said, you need to consider your lifestyle before getting tattooed, and this is a spot not going to work for those who have corporate jobs.
+Another downside is the pain factor; hand tattoos are considered among the most painful due to nerve endings, bone, and thin skin.
 Pieces in this area also tend to fade faster because of exposure to the elements and frequency of use.